 Money is also a complicated affair in the Land of Mists.
 Most domains are advanced enough to use money for transactions rather than barter, but the denominations and types vary from nation to nation.

 For the sake of simplicity, all prices are listed in silver pieces, the common coin of most lands.
 Individual domain descriptions will discuss the ways their monetary system varies, including coinage of other precious metals (such as copper, gold, or platinum), the shapes and appearances of those coins, and their relative value to one another.

-Because of the variation in technological level and coinage from place to place, the prices listed in this section can vary wildly.
+Because of the variation in technological level and coinage from place to place (including some regions that only use the barter system rather than actual minted money), the prices listed in this section can vary wildly.
 Some equipment might not even be available at any price without going through the black market or foreign traders.

 Firearms are particularly rare in many domains, having only begun development in the alchemy laboratories of the Civilized Crescent within the last century or so.
+Even ammunition is scarce for such weapons in many regions.